How your small business can save energy during the summer

 Les Roberts, Senior Content Manager at Bionic

 We all know that most UK homes and businesses use more energy during winter than summer - darker, colder weather means more gas and electricity is used for heat and light.
-But it's not always the case, as air conditioning, refrigeration and cooling costs can also add up in the summer.
+But an increasing amount of energy is being used during the summer months as temperatures reach new record highs.
+Air conditioning, refrigeration and cooling costs can add up fast in these warmer months.

 A female business owners sits at her desk by a fan and drinking from a bottle to keep cool during summer.
 The caption reads: Summer energy saving tips for UK small businesses